All about scalability in cloud hosting

 The fact that scalability is widely understood has been a key driver for the cloud computing business model.
 But although business leaders were enthusiastic, migrating from existing systems to the cloud was still a logistical hurdle for some.

 Once the initial scalability enthusiasm settled, some businesses found the cloud was far costlier than they realized.
 And many feared for the state of their security when so much private company information was off-site.
 Was it really safe from attack?

 Like any new industry, cloud hosting took its time to catch on but is now the norm.
 Companies can now take advantage of what they need, from a single server to entire data centers.

 There are now many scalable cloud-based services available – Infrastructure-as-a-Service (IaaS); Platform-as-a-Service (PaaS); Software-as-a-Service (SaaS); Storage-as-a-Service (STaaS); Security-as-a-Service (SECaaS); Data-as-a-Service (DaaS); Database-as-a-Service (DBaaS); Test Environment-as-a-Service (TEaaS); Desktop Virtualization and API-as-a-Service (APIaaS), to name just a few.

-As more and more businesses make the move to the cloud, they will place themselves in the hands of only a few players in the market.
+As more businesses move to the cloud, they fall into the hands of just a few market players.
 Amazon Web Services (AWS) is currently the dominant force in cloud hosting management.
-With a 47.1% share of the public cloud market during the first quarter of 2017, its 4-hour service outage in February of that year made a huge impact.
+With a 47.1% share of the public cloud market during the first quarter of 2017, its 4-hour service outage in February that year made a huge impact.

-Scalable cloud hosting saves money, or does it?
+Scalable cloud hosting saves money – or does it?